 - Puncture of the uterine wall, cervix or vagina

 Contact your gynecologist in Queens, NYC right away if you experience unexpected bleeding, severe pain, fever or chills following your hysteroscopy.
 Pain following an operative or diagnostic hysteroscopy can be mild to moderate.
-It’s usually controlled by pain medicine.
+It’s usually controlled by pain medication.
 Bleeding and spotting after hysteroscopy procedures can be managed with a regular pad or liner.

 Your chances of pregnancy after hysteroscopy procedures vary based on the type of procedure performed.
 Following a hysteroscopy ablation, your chances of becoming pregnant are very low, because the uterine lining is removed.
 However, a hysteroscopy polypectomy can remove barriers to embryo implantation, making it easier for some women to become pregnant.